 "Space outlaws are preying on prospectors searching for uranium on remote asteroids.
 Tom and his fellow cadets are ordered to disguise themselves as miners in order to break-up the ruthless gang."

-On this day in 1964, Doctor Who aired "The Waking Ally."
-This served as the eighth episode of the program's second season, and here's the plot summary as detailed by IMDB.com:
+On this day in 1964 (in the United Kingdom), Doctor Who aired "The Waking Ally."
+Officially, this served as the eighth episode of the program's second season, and here's the plot summary as detailed by IMDB.com:

 "The Doctor's party investigate the Daleks' central control in Bedfordshire while Barbara and Jenny's attempt to reach it are derailed when they are betrayed."